Garrett45/rust-web-app/README.md

 With that, you should now be able to use multiple users in the app, and that concludes everything this beheamoth of a piece covers.

+# Quick Clean Up

+Now, this is the end of any of the coding.
+You'll notice, however, that the final code base is a bit different than where the project leaves off.
+That's because I did some minimal code clean up by packaging the different routes into different modules.
+The organization I used makes sense for this project, but, obviously at a larger scale, you may split business logic and routes more clearly, and will have a lot more structure to make it easier to grok through the large code base.

 # Final Thoughts on Rocket

 This was quite the journey to implement a basic `todo` app.
 If I had just stuck to not using the ORM, this probably would've been easier.
 Something like Sea ORM is useful when you have a lot of tables and data, but it's not really worth it for something as small as this.
 I would've had a much easier time just sticking with the database driver and writing out the queries myself.
 Over-engineering a solution can often make the solution harder to use, and leave the people left with your work very annoyed.